A Frustratingly Easy Approach for Entity and Relation Extraction: Analysis

 \section{Analysis}

 Despite its simple design and training paradigm, we have shown that our approach outperforms all previous joint models.
-In this section, we aim to take a deeper look and understand why this model performs so well and what contributes to its final performance.
+In this section, we aim to take a deeper look and understand what contributes to its final performance.